plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/3rd Level/Fear.md

 Each creature in range makes a *Wisdom Saving Throw*.

-Make a *Melee Spell Attack* vs *Will* in a 30 ft. cone originating from you.
+Make a *Melee Spell Attack* vs. *Will* in a 30 ft. cone originating from you.

 **Hit:** The creature is *[Frightened]* until this Spell ends.